freddo1503/python_training/README.md

 # What is for ?

-Personal use to explore python features for data engineering purpose
+Personal use for exploring python features in the context of data manipulation.